 When my sister died a horribly tragic death, it was because a doctor prescribed some medication no child should ever be given.
 And it set off a chain of events that eventually found my family standing over a pink rose-draped casket.

-And it infuriated my raw soul when people tried to sweep up the shattered pieces of our life by saying things like, “Well, God just needed another angel in heaven.”
+And it infuriated my raw soul when people tried to sweep up the shattered pieces of our life by saying Christian answers like, “Well, God just needed another angel in heaven.”
 It took the shards of my grief and twisted them even more deeply into my already broken heart.